RIAPS/riaps-integration/riaps-node-runtime/README.md

 # Setting up the Remote RIAPS Node Images

-1) Download the latest RIAPS Node image (i.e. for bbb: riaps_bbb_4GB_[verion].tar.gz) from https://riaps.isis.vanderbilt.edu/downloads/.
+1) Download the latest RIAPS Node image (i.e. for bbb: riaps_bbb_4GB_[version].zip) from https://riaps.isis.vanderbilt.edu/rdownloads.html.
 Choose the latest date folder.

   Available architectures are:
   - armhf for Beaglebone Black boards
-  - arm64 for both Raspberry Pi 4 and NVIDIA Jetson Nano boards
+  - arm64 for both Raspberry Pi 4 boards

-2) Copy the image to a SD Card using a host machine and an SD Card reader.
+1) Copy the image to a SD Card using a host machine and an SD Card reader.
    A good open source tool for transferring the image to a SD Card is https://etcher.io/.

-3) Put the SD Card into the RIAPS node machine and boot it up.
+2) Put the SD Card into the RIAPS node machine and boot it up.

 >Note:  newer BBBs should be set to boot to the SD card automatically, when present.